Brazilian Navy Nuclear Program: Nuclear energy in Brazil

 The agreement authorized Brazil to import a centrifuge plant to enrich uranium on an industrial scale, but Germany's participation in the Urenco group required the consent of the United Kingdom and the Netherlands to transfer centrifuge technology.
 The Netherlands vetoed the transfer, and in Brazil, there were suspicions of American interference.
-The alternative was to transfer jet centrifugation enrichment technology, which had only been demonstrated on a laboratory scale.
-One of the nuclear plants, Angra II, would begin operation in 2001, but the jet centrifugation method was a failure.
+Germany's alternative offer was to transfer jet nozzle enrichment technology, which had only been demonstrated on a laboratory scale.
+One of the nuclear plants, Angra II, would begin operation in 2001, but the jet nozzle method was a failure.
 Its contracts would be dissolved in 1988 and the equipment and machinery destroyed in 2001.

 Brazil depended on enriched uranium from the U.S., a source threatened by the Nuclear Non-Proliferation Act passed by the United States Congress in 1978.
 Exports would only be allowed to countries that accepted full safeguards on their nuclear materials.
 Brazil was one of the targets of the legislation; international non-proliferation experts feared that the country—due to its great-power aspirations, authoritarian government, rivalry with Argentina, and insistence on its right to develop military explosives for peaceful purposes—might use its nuclear energy program to conceal a weapons program, as India had done.

 Under pressure from the U.S. and the International Atomic Energy Agency (IAEA), Brazil signed a safeguards agreement with the latter covering the nuclear infrastructure it would receive from Germany.
 Facilities outside the program were exempt.
 Domestically, the Brazil–Germany nuclear agreement was criticized by liberal economists and hydroelectric energy lobbyists.
-A Parliamentary Inquiry Commission (CPI), created in 1978 to examine the agreement, served as a platform for the "autonomists" to question jet centrifugation, past nuclear cooperation with the U.S., and the marginalization of national scientists in the program's direction.
-The CPI concluded, nonetheless, that the agreement was necessary for the country's energy demand.
-Dissatisfaction with the results obtained would later motivate a separate uranium enrichment program, in which the navy would participate.
+A Parliamentary Inquiry Commission (CPI), created in 1978 to examine the agreement, served as a platform for the "autonomists" to question the jet nozzle method, past nuclear cooperation with the U.S., and the sidelining of national scientists in the program's direction.
+The CPI concluded, nonetheless, that the agreement was necessary for energy production.
+Dissatisfaction with its results would later motivate a separate uranium enrichment program, in which the navy would participate.